LOTFormer: Doubly-Stochastic Linear Attention via Low-Rank Optimal Transport: Conclusion

 \section{Conclusion}

-We introduced \textsc{LOTFormer}, a transport-based attention mechanism that is both linear-time and doubly stochastic.
-By conditioning on a learnable low-rank pivot measure and composing two entropic OT plans (queries$\to$pivot and pivot$\to$keys), LOTFormer yields a rank-$r$ attention map that applies to values in $O(nr)$ time without forming the full $n\times n$ matrix.
-Empirically, LOTFormer attains state-of-the-art results on the Long Range Arena and competitive ImageNet-1K performance, and further benefits from a \texttt{[CLS]}-specific polarization head and lightweight depthwise convolutions.
-We envision that this work will encourage the broader use of transport structures in scalable attention and motivate future directions on adaptive pivots, multi-scale pivots, and efficient training-time/inference-time schedules for Sinkhorn iterations.
+We introduced \textsc{LOTFormer}, a transport based attention mechanism that is both linear time and doubly stochastic.
+By conditioning on a learnable low rank pivot measure, LOTFormer composes two entropic OT couplings, to induce a rank $r$ attention operator that applies to values in $O(nr)$ time without ever forming an $n\times n$ attention matrix.
+Across settings, LOTFormer delivers strong empirical results: it is competitive on ImageNet 1K under standard training recipes, it enables direct plug and play replacement of softmax attention in pretrained checkpoints by swapping only the attention blocks, and it achieves superior performance on Long Range Arena.
+Overall, these results show that transport structured normalization can be practical at scale, providing an efficient path to doubly stochastic attention without sacrificing accuracy.